2000 German Grand Prix: Post-race

 The majority of media attention, however, was focussed on the intruder who penetrated the circuit's barriers on lap 25.
 He was identified as Robert Sehli, a 47-year-old French father of three who spent 22 years working at a Mercedes-Benz production factory in Le Mans.
 The news reported that Sehli was protesting his dismissal on health grounds.
 Additional information revealed that he planned to protest 15 seconds before the start of the formation lap but marshals stopped this by dragging him off the circuit.
 Sehli had attempted to do something similar at the before being stopped in the pit lane ten laps before the race ended by the FIA Photographers' Delegate.
 He was released on a DM 2,000 ($945) bail the Monday after the event.
 Retired Formula One driver Hans-Joachim Stuck said that Sehli had "succeeded in avenging himself on Mercedes."
 Brawn said that Sehli's actions were "very, very dangerous" and that similar intrusions "should never be allowed to happen again."
 However, Mercedes-Benz Motorsport vice president Norbert Haug called the police's treatment of Sehli a "scandal."
 Hockenheimring GmbH, the track's owners, reported that Sehli had been charged with trespassing.
 Mercedes-Benz would compensate him and he apologised for the track invasion.
 On 16 December, Sehli won a court battle against Mercedes-Benz, which was compelled to pay F91,000 for "dismissing him without any conclusive reasons."
 Hockenheimring GmbH, however, fined him £600 for breaching circuit limits.

 The race result cut Michael Schumacher's lead in the World Drivers' Championship to two championship points.
-Häkkinen moved into second place, level on points with teammate Coulthard; both were eight championship points ahead of Barrichello, with Fisichella remained a distant fifth with 18 championship points.
+Häkkinen moved into second place, level on championship points with teammate Coulthard; both were eight championship points ahead of Barrichello, with Fisichella remained a distant fifth with 18 championship points.
 McLaren cut Ferrari's lead in the World Constructors' Championship to four championship points.
-Williams expanded their lead over Benetton to four championship points with 22 points, while BAR maintained fifth with 12 championship points with six races remaining.
+Williams expanded their lead over Benetton to four championship points with 22 championship points, while BAR maintained fifth with 12 championship points with six races remaining.